 Spring is in full bloom now, if you live north of the equator.
 For many people, it's a time of renewed vigor, outdoor workouts, and gardening galore.
 Yet for others — and it's estimated that over 40 million Americans suffer distressing seasonal sensitivities — the blooms of spring spell misery.

-For seasonal allergy relief, I always recommend Hawaiian Spirulina.
+For seasonal allergy relief, in addition to Nettle Leaves that I write about below, I also recommend Hawaiian Spirulina.
 This microalgae-based superfood, which was a staple of the Mayan/Aztec diet, calms the immune response of those with nasal allergies, according to a recent study in the Journal of Medicinal Food.
 Take 3,000 mg daily along with 12 mg of Hawaiian Astaxanthin.
-For more information on these two superfoods that I wouldn't be without in my high-level wellness program, and how to get a 25% discount, along with a FREE copy of my popular book The Curative Kitchen, please click HERE.
+For more information on these two superfoods that I wouldn't be without in my high-level wellness program, and how to get a 25% discount, please click HERE.

 Take the "Sting" Out of Seasonal Sensitivities

 Stinging Nettle is a popular herbal solution for many in my private practice.
 Why?
 For one thing, it's a natural source of quercetin, a plant-derived flavonoid that supports the body's response to allergens and inhibits histamine release (the substance produced in the body that causes bothersome sneezing, itching, and respiratory complaints).
 To find out more about one of my favorite herbal remedies that takes the "sting" out of seasonal sensitivities, please continue.

 Health Benefits of Stinging Nettle